SheikhAdeeb/Double-Trouble/README.md

 # Installation

-- Click on the `Double Trouble.jar` file and the `Download raw file`
+- Click on the `Double Trouble.jar` file
 - Press the `Download raw file` button

 # Instructions